jzabroski/Home/PerformanceTesting/README.md

 1. https://github.com/Microsoft/xunit-performance/issues/230#
 2. And here: https://github.com/dotnet/coreclr/pull/16353#issuecomment-367117762
+    > At some point I'd really like to see us get away from using mean and standard deviation and consistently use median and intra-quartile (or 5-95 quantile) ranges to summarize results -- these metrics are more relevant for non-normal distributions.
+For instance response time distribution is quite likely to be very left leaning and have a long right tail of stragglers.
+So average and standard deviation are misleading and noise prone as they pay too much attention to bad outliers.
+But we can sort that out later.
 3. Here: https://github.com/dotnet/coreclr/pull/16353#issuecomment-367192130
     > Generally I have two pet peeves when it comes to summarizing data: assuming normality and using L2 (squared) distance metrics.
     >